-- Restaurante Terras – Mediterranean vegetarian/vegan cuisine in an 18th-century building in Principe Real Garden
+- Restaurante Terras – Mediterranean vegetarian/vegan cuisine in the 18th-century building in Principe Real Garden

 - Koppu Ramen Concept Food – This place is ALWAYS closed!
 But the ramen was exceptional when we finally caught them open.
 We stayed right across the street and only managed to go once.
-The staff was especially friendly.
+The staff was amicable.

 - PSI – Beautiful little place to grab lunch out in their garden surrounded sunroom.

-- Pachamama – Didn’t get to go here but walked by and noticed a sign for a vegan buffet – I believe they just opened so make sure to check them out if you’re in town!
+- Pachamama – Unfortunately, I didn’t make it here, but I walked by and noticed a sign for a vegan buffet.
+I believe they just opened so make sure to check them out if you’re in town!

 - Cantina Baldracca